andrew henderson menu

 Entrepreneurs and investors can run a company from Jersey and pay significantly less in both personal and business taxes.

-You can also get residence as a person of means and pay £250,000 per year in tax.
-Foreign-sourced income is taxed at 1%.
+You can also get residence as a person of means and pay a minimum of £250,000 per year in tax.
+Find out more about the Tax Implications of Jersey Residence.

 Jersey is certainly an interesting option, particularly with its close relationship with the UK and proximity to London.

-Here, you can have a manor house with beautiful gardens and close proximity to where the action is.
-All this while enjoying the benefits of far lower taxes.
+Here, you can have a manor house and beautiful gardens within close reach of France and the UK.
+All while enjoying the benefits of far lower taxes.

 Abu Dhabi Dubai for high net worth expats